bitcrumb/freshinstall/README.md

     - Git branch autocompletion
     - Makefile autocompletion

-    _Note that these files (`.bash_profile` and such) will be altered in later steps, upon installing specific pieces of software_
+    _Note that these files (`.zshrc` and such) will be altered in later steps, upon installing specific pieces of software_

 5. Software